ceriabersama/hello-world/README.md

 # hello-world

-first area landing for learning programming by practice. in this repository i'll try to write every hello world using programming language known.
+first area landing for learning programming by practice. in this repository i'll try to write every hello world using programming language i know.

 regards,